Extended Producer Responsibility

 Source: Heo and Jung (2014).

-In Korea, the challenge occurs when the recycling rate target of EPR products covers only 33% of the capacity of all recycling facilities available, which was 4.3 million tonnes/year (Heo and Jung, 2014).
+In Korea, the challenge is when the EPR product recycling rate target covers only 33% of the capacity of all available recycling facilities, at 4.3 million tonnes/year (Heo and Jung, 2014).
 The supply of recyclable products is still unstable and less value-added.
-An online market platform was, therefore, developed to provide such information on nationwide supply and demand of recyclable products.
-The platform will facilitate networking amongst waste collectors, recyclers, and consumers.
-To enhance price competitiveness, Korea promotes competition between actors that tend to benefit from EPR schemes through PROs supported by governments.
-Six PROs are integrated into a single PRO called the Korea Package Recycling Association to reduce administrative costs.
-Through these efforts, Korea increases supply stability and value-added to EPR products.
+An online market platform was developed to provide information on the nationwide supply and demand of recyclable products, to facilitate networking among waste collectors, recyclers, and consumers.

 Table 2 shows the status of EPR implementation in ASEAN countries.